Fred Wilson (artist): Career

 In 1987, as part of his outdoor "Platform" series, Wilson created No Noa Noa, Portrait of a History of Tahiti, designed to illustrate "how Western societies turn Third World peoples into exotic sideshow creatures to entertain and titillate but who are not to be taken seriously."

-In his 1992 seminal work co-organized with The Contemporary Museum, Mining the Museum, Wilson reshuffled the Maryland Historical Society's collection to highlight the history of Native and African Americans in Maryland.
+In his 1992 seminal work co-organized with the Contemporary Museum Baltimore, Mining the Museum, Wilson reshuffled the Maryland Historical Society's collection to highlight the history of Native and African Americans in Maryland.
 In 1994, Wilson continued in this vein with Insight: In Site: In Sight: Incite in Winston-Salem, North Carolina, where, according to art historian Richard J. Powell, his "re-positioning of historical objects and manipulation of exhibition labels, lighting, and other display techniques helped reveal aspects of the site's tragic African-American past that (because of the conspiratorial forces of time, ignorance, and racism) had largely become invisible."

 In 2001, Wilson was the subject of a retrospective, Fred Wilson: Objects and Installations, 1979–2000, organized by Maurice Berger for the Center for Art, Design and Visual Culture at the University of Maryland, Baltimore County.
 The show traveled to numerous venues, including the Santa Monica Museum of Art, Berkeley Museum of Art, Blaffer Gallery (University of Houston), Tang Teaching Museum and Art Gallery (Skidmore College, Saratoga Springs, NY), The Addison Gallery of American Art in Andover, Massachusetts, Chicago Cultural Center, Studio Museum in Harlem.
 For the 2003 Venice Biennale, Wilson created a multi-media installation that borrowed its title from a line in Othello.
 His elaborate Venice work "Speak of Me as I Am" focused on representations of Africans in Venetian culture.

 In 2007 Fred Wilson was invited to be a part of the Indianapolis, Indiana, Cultural trail.
 Wilson proposed to redo the sole African American depicted in the Soldiers and Sailors Monument in downtown Indianapolis.
 The African American represents a recently freed slave reaching up to lady liberty.
 Wilson planned on using a scan of the African American to make an entirely new work, which would give the African American a more proud and strong posture, holding a flag composed of all of the African countries' flags.
 The proposed work was entitled, E Pluribus Unum, and was met with much controversy, eventually leading to the project's rejection.

 In 2009, Wilson was awarded the Cheek Medal by William & Mary's Muscarelle Museum of Art.
 The Cheek Medal is a national arts award given by The College of William & Mary to those who have contributed significantly to the field of museum, performing or visual arts.

 2011 saw the publication of Fred Wilson: A Critical Reader by Ridinghouse, edited by Doro Globus.
 An anthology of critical texts about and interviews with the artist, this publication focuses on the artist's pivotal exhibitions and projects, and includes a wide range of significant texts that mark the critical reception of Wilson's work over the last two decades.